Current Research

 See:

-Van Clepper et al. 2022Solid dynamics in structured disks
+Solid dynamics in structured disks

-As massive planet grow, they carve out a gap in the surrounding disk, halting the radial transport of solids.
-I'm interested in studying the detailed trajectory of these solids has they move both radially and vertically through a disk with a growing massive planet.
+As massive planets grow, they carve out a gap in the surrounding disk, halting the radial transport of solids.
+I am interested in studying the detailed trajectory of these solids has they move both radially and vertically through a disk with a growing massive planet.
 I have developed a new software, ParTrace, to track the trajectories of small solids as they interact with the 3D gas flows created by an embedded giant planet.
 In two papers, we showed that while giant planet can halt the inward drift of larger pebbles, small grains can "filter" past the giant planet.
 This filtering efficiency depends on the disk viscosity and planet mass, and by comparing with meteorites, we can better understand out own presolar nebula, and how it compares with protoplanetary disks around other stars.

 See: